maidsafe/rfcs/proposed/0000-Impact-Unified-Structured-Data-on-Routing.md

 Corresponding `get` functions for all data fields are implied.

+#### logic for valid succession of structured data

+The structured data is recursively validated strictly on the preceding version.
+That is the validity of a `StructuredData` of version `n` can only depend on the validity of the same `StructuredData` of version `n-1`.
+Here "same" means "have the same name".
+For `StructuredData` of version `n = 0` the validity is `true` (and hence ClientManagers can charge an account to create new valid `StructuredData_v0`).

+The version number must strictly increase by one.
+All structured data must be owned; transfer of ownership is discussed below.
+A majority is 50%, as outlined in the parent RFC

+**case : previous owner field is empty**

+An empty `previous_owner_keys` vector implies that the `owner_keys` of version `n` must match the `owner_keys` of version `n-1`.
+The `previous_owner_keys` of version `n-1` is ignored.
+In this case no transfer of ownership is executed.
+The signatures must be validatable with a majority of the keys of the current owners of version `n`.

+**case : previous owner field is not empty**

+A non-empty `previous_owner_keys` vector implies that there is an intent to transfer ownership.
+In this case the `previous_owner_keys` of version `n` must match the `owner_keys` of version `n-1`.
+The signatures must be validatable with a majority of the keys of `previous_owner_keys` of version `n`.

+#### efficiency consideration when validating the signatures

+As outlined above, a signed vector of public keys defines a fixed order of the public keys that will be checked to validate the signatures (see above on previous owners or not).
+On construction of a `StructuredData` the `Vec<Signatures>` will be ordered to the fixed order defined by the relevant `Vec<PublicKey>`.

+Any validation effort will then in sequence iterate over the signatures, and in sequence check the keys, starting from the same index.
+This is an easy algorithm for minimizing the search for matching signatures.
+A better algorithm can be suggested.

 ## Impact on routing message

 Currently `RoutingMessage` has the following declaration with